Brain Stimulants and Alzheimer’s Disease

-Citalopram, an antidepressant better known by its commercial name Celexa, has a remarkable side effect, a new study has found: In both mice bred to develop Alzheimer’s disease and in healthy human volunteers, the selective serotonin re-uptake inhibitor, or SSRI, drives down the production of a protein called beta-amyloid, which in the brains of those with Alzheimer’s clumps together in sticky plaques and is thought to short-circuit the brain’s wiring.
+Citalopram, an antidepressant better known as Celexa, has a remarkable side effect, a In both mice bred to develop Alzheimer’s disease and in healthy human volunteers.
+The selective serotonin reuptake inhibitor (SSRI) drives down the production of beta-amyloid, which is thought to destroy brain cells.

 In study participants free of Alzheimer’s disease or any other neuropsychiatric affliction, citalopram was found to reduce the concentration of beta-amyloid in the cerebrospinal fluid (outside of the brain) by 38 percent.
 Researchers see that as a clear sign that beta-amyloid protein in the brain, too, declines in those taking the antidepressant.

 In older mice bred to develop an animal version of Alzheimer’s disease, a 28-day regimen of citalopram arrested the growth of beta-amyloid plaques and reduced the appearance of new plaques by 78 percent.
 In healthy volunteers, the slowdown in beta-amyloid protein production, as measured in cerebrospinal fluid by lumbar puncture, was virtually immediate, occurring within hours of their having receive two doses of citalopram at 30 milligrams each.

 The research suggests that the widely-used antidepressant-and possibly several others in the same class-could become a powerful way to prevent or delay the onset of Alzheimer’s disease.